BELKIN PF30 PURE AV

 So do line conditioners serve a purpose?
 Absolutely!
 The amount of EMI/RFI on modern power grids is significant.
 Allowing it to pass into expensive TVs and AV systems is very risky and irresponsible to ignore in my opinion.
 Creating a safe harbor for your equipment should be a priority.
 However, marketing AV filters to the general public is tricky.
 Despite the filters' effectiveness in many cases they don't produce an audible result.
 The result is that the mainstream scoffed at their effectiveness while some considered them worthless.
 I find this humourous considering how much people spend on AV products with little or no benefit yet find it hard to believe that filtering EMI/RFI is a good thing.

-COMMENT: One criticism is when companies use names like "power technology, pure filtering, etc, etc" to describe their filter circuits inside.
-Because of UL regulations a company can't deviate much from using Stage 1 filters which means that most line conditioners are pretty much the same inside, boring.
-So in advertising surge suppressor companies tended to give cute names to their audio circuits rather than explain them in detail.
-This is wrong because people who understand electronics concepts are likely to buy quality surge supressors units.
-So instead of dumbing down the concepts why not openly state the components used inside and explain the schematic in use?
-This is the only way for the informed consumer to compare products and their effectiveness.
+COMMENT: One criticism is when companies use cute names like "Power Technology" or "Pure Filtering" to describe their filter circuits inside.
+This is a poor advertising choice because people who understand RFI concepts are the ones most likely to buy quality surge supressors.
+So instead of dumbing down the concepts why not openly state the components used inside and explain the schematic used?
+This is the only way for the informed consumer to compare these workhorse products and their effectiveness.

 Datsunzgarage.us © 1997-2024